Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

 The drive is very fast.
-The read speed is just over 3100 MB / s, and the write speed is about 1600 MB / s, which corresponds to the stated indicators.
+Read speed is just over 3100 MB/s, and write speed is about 1600 MB/s, which corresponds to the stated figures.

 </ img>